SAAS vs IAAS Render Farm

 SaaS render farms utilize the number of render nodes, whereas IaaS render farms utilize the number of GPUs in a single server and the number of servers.
 Therefore, if you are using software and renderers that utilize GPU rendering, IaaS render farms should be the best option.

 In summary, IaaS and SaaS render farms have their advantages and disadvantages.
-IaaS render farms would be suitable for CPU-based rendering using a large number of render nodes for rendering. classic render farms such as Fox Renderfarm provide rendering for popular software such as 3Ds Max, Maya, Cinema 4D and Houdini solutions.
+IaaS render farms would be suitable for CPU-based rendering using a large number of render nodes for rendering. classic render farms such as Fox Renderfarm provide rendering for popular software such as 3Ds Max, Maya and Cinema 4D solutions.
 Users can customize and upload different rendering engines or plugins.

 For IaaS render farms, all GPU-based rendering software is optimal on their systems.
 Full control and high customizability are the decisive advantages that make users choose IaaS render farms.
 Most importantly, users can leverage the power of multiple graphics cards on a single machine to accelerate their rendering time, which is 50 to 100 times faster than CPU rendering.